parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK/README.md

 * Jupyter Notebook [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK/master)

 You can run the [chatbot.ipynb](https://github.com/parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK/blob/master/Chatbot.ipynb) which also includes step by step instructions.
+You can also follow another tutorial of [Chatbots using python](https://wisetechcat.com/building-chatbots-using-python) from WiseTechCat.com for your [Data Science](https://wisetechcat.com/) Project.
 * Through Terminal
 ```
 python chatbot.py